What is a KPI?

 The 3 Rules of KPIs:

-- A KPI should be reflective of the factors deemed critical to the success of the operation or business.
+- Should be reflective of the factors deemed critical to the success of the operation or business.

 Establishing quantifiable, unbiased, and realistic KPIs enables a keen measurement of performance such that feedback is value-added and accurately reflects intermediate and end results.
 A quantifiable KPI is one that can be measured empirically, without room for opinion or bias.
 If it cannot be measured then it cannot be adequately evaluated or managed.
 An unbiased KPI is one that is a true reflection of performance rather than a reflection of what you want the result to look like.
 In the application of KPIs, they should directly tie to the measure of aspects that are deemed critical to the success of the overall business and to its individual operations.